JMortonTan/JSeal/README.md

 **The source code in the current directory will not compile until this notice is taken down.**

+###To Do List
+- Create UML diagram of program.
+- Finish CodedImage methods.
+- JFrame GUI?
+- Android GUI?

 ###Credits

 This project was created in Java by: